Keabetswe-mambule/FutureBase/README.md

 # What is FutureBase

-Platform independent JavaScript based NoSQL database
+Platform independent JavaScript NoSQL database

 # How to use FutureBase?